GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/multitasking/README.md

 multitasking tests re-run the CWE test parts that are both enabled from the sequential run, and supported by the multitasking test runner.
 It then reports a score as a percentage of CWE scores that matched between the sequential and multitasking runs.
-The remainder of this README details how to configure the test, how the test works, the philosophy and algorithm behind scoring, and the supported platforms and vulnerability classes that the test operates over.
+This README details how to configure the test, how the test works, the philosophy and algorithm behind scoring, and the supported platforms and vulnerability classes that the test operates over.

 ## Configuration ##